icarus523/qcasDFtest/README.md

 - Verifies that the time stamp for when EPSIG last ran is reasonable (within 7 days)
 - Verifies that the time stamp for when EPSIG last completed is reasonable (within 7 days)
 - Verifies that the end of the Epsig Log File indicates: "with EXIT_SUCCESS"
 - Verifies that the command that was used for Epsig is correct.
-(Correct Epsig Binary used; Correct BINIMAGE Path used: i.e. G:\; Correct Datafiles referenced, i.e. MSL file is `self.MSLfile or self.nextMonth_MSLfile`; TSL file is `self.TSLfile`; PSL file is `self.PSLfile or self.nextMonth_PSLfile`
+(Correct Epsig Binary used; Correct BINIMAGE Path used: i.e. G:\; Correct Datafiles referenced, i.e. MSL file is `self.MSLfile or self.my_preferences.data['nextMonth_MSLfile']`; TSL file is `self.TSLfile`; PSL file is `self.PSLfile or self.nextMonth_PSLfile`